atlas-doc/doc-sabre/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 - **Description:** Indicates if credit transaction payment is supported (0 for no, 1 for yes).

   Valid values:

-  0: The credit card details will not be passed through and only pre-payment is allowed.
+  - 0: The credit card details will not be passed through and only pre-payment is allowed.

-  1: The API will allow you to pass through client’s credit card details for payment.
+  - 1: The API will allow you to pass through client’s credit card details for payment.
 The customer can also use pre-payment as a method of payment.
-- **Constraints:** Must be 0 or 1.
 - **Default:** "0"
 - **Example:** "0"